 - If your kitchen is very warm, you might need to place your shapes/strips on a baking sheet in the freezer for a few minutes so they don't soften as you're working with them.
 Be careful, though about freezing strips for a lattice for too long or they will become difficult to weave!

 - Arrange the top crust, leaving gaps for steam to escape.

 - Lightly brush the egg wash over the pie.
 Brush out any places where the egg wash may have pooled.

 - Cool.
-If you have the patience to let pies cool to room temperature, they will be less runny.1 egg, 1 tbsp heavy cream, beaten with the egg
+If you have the patience to let pies cool to room temperature, they will be less runny.1 egg, 1 tablespoon heavy cream, beaten with the egg

 If you make this strawberry apple pie recipe, please leave a comment or rating here.
 Or share a pic with me on Instagram.